masdonte/dwm/README.md

 ![Screenshot of my desktop](https://raw.githubusercontent.com/Binetto/dwm/master/screenshot.png)

 ## Patches list
++ alwayscenter (floating client will always be in the middle of the screen)
 + bar-height (change the status bar size)
++ colorbar (change the color of the bar)
-+ cool-autostart (execute command on startup in the config.h)
++ cursorwarp (cursor will be on the focus client)
 + fixborders (borders won't be transparente)
 + [fullscreen-compilation](https://github.com/paniash/dwm/blob/master/patches/dwm-fullscreen-compilation-6.2.diff) (i added a line to fix fakefullscreen issues with chromium based browser.
-Thanks to [NRK](https://github.com/N-R-K))
+Thanks to [bakkeby](https://github.com/bakkeby))
 + movestack (move client in the stack)
 + pertag (keep the layout per tag instead of per monitor)
++ scratchpads (spawn and hide a floating terminal window)
 + staticstatus (force the statusbar to stay on a single monitor)
 + sticky (get a client visible on all tag)
-+ titlecolor (add a new color scheme for the title in the statusbar)
++ statusallmons (status bar on all monitor)
 + vanitygaps (add gaps)
 + zoomswap (swap between the focused window and the master)